cancerberoSgx/candombe/README.md

+##Candombe:

-##Candombe: tool for extracting annotations from files, in a very generic way.
+###tool for extracting annotations from files, in a very generic way.

 (WIP)

 #About

-candombe is a tool where user give list of files to extract annotations from them.
-Annotations are just text markings or patterns like for example ```@name some text``` .
+Candombe is a command line tool to extract text patterns from files - we cal these patterns annotations which commonly have the syntax ```@name some text``` .
+Are commonly used in programming languages to express meta information in comments.

-##Architecture
+Candombe is very generic and configurable and comes with plugins for extracting annotations from JavaScript/Java/php/etc source code comments, excel spreadsheets, xml/html, pdf, etc. The annotation pattern is configurable and also the output.

-The tool itself is designed ot be *very simple and generic*: extract patterns /annotations from a list files.
-So an annotation consists in a name and a text.
-The extraction implementation is very dumb: the text of each annotation goes from the annotation begginign to the next annotation, almost unusable.
+It's designed ot be *very simple and generic*: extract patterns /annotations from a list files.
+At this core level, an annotation consists simply in a name and a text.
+The default extraction implementation is very dumb: the text of each annotation goes from the annotation begginign to the next annotation, almost unusable.

-But then, candombe was also designed to be extendable, and the cools things we can do with it are currently implemented as features or plugins.
-For example, , cool features like annotation extraction from javascript comments, annotation parentship, etc are implemented as plugins that enhance this core.
+But then, candombe was also designed to be extendable, BTW the cools things we can do with it are currently implemented as plugins that uses this core and enhances its output/input.
+For example, annotation extraction from javascript source comments, or xml spreadsheets text is implemented as plugins.
+Also cool fieatures like annotation parentship.

-#History
+##History

 This project comes after developing short-jsdoc.
-The annotation parsing and syntax requirements are mostly based on that 'project conclusions' and the idea for the future is that short-jsdoc is based on this project.
+The annotation parsing and syntax requirements in candombe are mostly based on that 'project conclusions' and the idea for the future is that short-jsdoc is based on this project.

 #Usage in the command line

 Extract all the annotations and files information to stdout

-    node src/cli/index.js --input "./test/**/*.js"
+    node src/cli/main.js --input "./test/sampleFolder/**/*.js

 IMPORTANT: remember to use comillas "" for writing globs, if not your shell will perform the unglob (badly)

 #Node API

-    TODO
+    var candombe = require('candombe');
+    // var candombe = require('../../src/cli/index');
+    var ast = candombe.main({
+        input: '../sampleFolder/**/*.js'
+    // ,    output: 'output.json'
+    });
+    console.log(ast)

 #Example